Daniele1926/Twitch-VODs-Backup-Telegram/README.md

 RUN

-ON WINDOWS
+ON WINDOWS:
 Download FFmpeg and FFprobe .exe, put in the folder and just double click start.bat

-ON LINUX
+ON LINUX:
 Go to directory and launch with "python3 __main__.py"

-DISCLAIMER
+DISCLAIMER:
 This tool is 99% made by DeepSeek and ChatGPT.
 I'm not a developer.